poolpOrg/poolp.org/content/posts/2021-01-01-opensmtpd-noosmtpd.md

 In December, I started working on an MTA.
 It is based on OpenSMTPD,
-but it takes a different direction and has different goals.
+but it takes a **different direction** and has **different goals**.

-OpenSMTPD is a general purpose MTA, written primarily for OpenBSD, which needs to fit the base system and care about legacy and how changes affect the user base.
+OpenSMTPD is a **general purpose MTA**, written primarily for OpenBSD, which needs to fit the base system and care about **legacy** and how changes affect the user base.

 nooSMTPD doesn't have these constraints.
-I'm writing it primarily for myself and will happily break legacy behaviors and change the configuration file every two months if it makes things easier for me.
+I'm writing it **primarily for myself** and will happily break legacy behaviors and change the configuration file every two months if it makes things easier for me.
-I intend to support some advanced features found in commercial MTA and that are unlikely to be accepted in OpenBSD because...
+I intend to support some **advanced features** found in commercial MTA and that are unlikely to be accepted in OpenBSD because...
 OpenSMTPD is a general purpose MTA.

 OpenSMTPD benefits from the work I do there as I share all diffs,